cozy/cozy-flagship-app/docs/how-to-debug-notifications.md

 Two Firebase projects have been created, one for development environnement (_cozy-flagship-app-push-dev_) and one for production environment (_cozy-flagship-app-push-prod_).
 These projects are automatically linked to the app build.

-Android
+Android (based on flavors)

+ - `yarn android --variant=devDebug` -> _cozy-flagship-app-push-dev_ and app in debug
+ - `yarn android --variant=prodDebug` -> _cozy-flagship-app-push-prod_ and app in debug
-`yarn android` -> _cozy-flagship-app-push-dev_
+ - `yarn android --variant=devRelease` -> _cozy-flagship-app-push-dev_ and app in release
-`yarn android --variant=release` -> _cozy-flagship-app-push-prod_
+ - `yarn android --variant=prodRelease` -> _cozy-flagship-app-push-prod_ and app in release

-iOS
+iOS (based on targets)

-Target CozyReactNativeDev -> _cozy-flagship-app-push-dev_
+ - Target CozyReactNativeDev -> _cozy-flagship-app-push-dev_
-Target CozyReactNative -> _cozy-flagship-app-push-prod_
+ - Target CozyReactNative -> _cozy-flagship-app-push-prod_

-If you want to connect to a local stack or to a cozy dev or cozy int environment, you will need to build the app with _cozy-flagship-app-push-dev_.
+If you want to connect to a dev cozy, you will need to build the app with _cozy-flagship-app-push-dev_.
 If you want to connect to a prod cozy, you will need to build the app with _cozy-flagship-app-push-prod_.

 ## Get Firebase project id